DAILY DISCIPLINE #188

 In short, God looks upon disease as He looks upon sin, the work of Satan in the life of his creation - man.
 Jesus came to reveal the Father to men.
 By carefully following His life we can learn what God's attitude towards sickness is.

 Jesus had a two-fold ministry.
-He brought peace to the souls of men through the forgiveness of sin.
+He brought peace to our souls through the forgiveness of sin.
 He also brought healing to our bodies.
 Over and over it says that "he healed them all."
-Healing had a major place in Christ's ministry and he delivered all who were oppressed by Satan, including the healing of physical bodies.
+Healing had a major place in Christ's ministry.
+He healed physical bodies and he also delivered those who were oppressed by Satan.

 1. If disease didn't originate with Satan then it must have had a place in God's original plan for man.
 But what do we see Jesus doing?